Early Detection for Peace of Mind

 The Procedure

-Most biopsies take 15-30 minutes under local anesthesia.
+At our White Plains, MD office, most biopsies take 15-30 minutes under local anesthesia.
 The tissue is sent to a lab for analysis, with results typically available in 2-3 weeks.
-Your surgeon will review findings and discuss any necessary next steps.
+Dr. Look or Dr. McElveen will review findings and discuss any necessary next steps.

 Post-Procedure Care